konstantintutsch/zarg/README.md

 ## Features

 - Short and long flags: `--example` or `-e`
-- Values, string or integer
+- Values for flags: `--example value`
 - Boolean flags with `argument_count() > 0`

 ## Installation